Defacto2/server/docs/README.md

 The Defacto2 website is a self-contained application first devised in 2023.
 It is built with the Go language and can be easily compiled for many platforms and operating systems.

-The application uses an optional [PostgreSQL](https://www.postgresql.org/) [database connection](https://www.postgresql.org/docs/current/ecpg-sql-connect.html) for data queries.
+The application uses an _optional_ [PostgreSQL](https://www.postgresql.org/) database connection for data queries.
+While optional, you'll [need this database](https://github.com/Defacto2/database) running and [configured](https://pkg.go.dev/github.com/Defacto2/server#hdr-Database) if you wish to browse the artifacts, releasers, and sceners.

 All configurations are optional and any changes to the defaults are made through system environment variables.